-Painted in the weeks following the attack on Pearl Harbor, Nighthawks depicts four figures in a brightly lit all-night diner glimpsed through a curved plate-glass window from the darkened street outside.
+Nighthawks depicts four figures in a brightly lit all-night diner glimpsed through a curved plate-glass window from the darkened street outside.
 No door is visible, and the figures — two men, a woman, and a counterman — share the same space without appearing to share any connection, surrounded by an urban emptiness that Hopper described as "the loneliness of a large city."
-The work has become the defining visual image of American urban alienation, reproduced and referenced so extensively that it is now almost impossible to see it fresh.

-Edward Hopper spent much of his career working in relative obscurity before Nighthawks made him famous at 60, yet his vision of American solitude — motel rooms, gas stations, empty theaters, sunlit storefronts — had been consistent and fully formed for decades.
-Born in Nyack, New York in 1882, he trained as an illustrator before committing to painting, and his work draws on a deep engagement with American light: the hard, clear light of New England, the yellow light of late afternoon, the artificial light of modern commercial spaces.
+Edward Hopper’s visions of American solitude — motel rooms, gas stations, empty theaters, sunlit storefronts — draw attention to both his handling of composition equally as the haunting loneliness.
+His work draws on a deep engagement with American light: the hard, clear light of New England, the yellow light of late afternoon, the artificial light of modern commercial spaces.
 He almost never painted figures in direct communication with one another, and the emotional register of his work — suspended, unresolved, neither tragic nor comic — is entirely his own.

 Edward Hopper